[Click here (recommended) for desktop mode.]

 Previously published February 24, 2026, in The FilAm as “How Director Joselito Altarejos Sets Himself Apart as a Bernal Protégé.”
 Greatest Performance is produced by 2076 Kolektib, Pelikula Indiopendent, & StudioX.
 Many thanks to Joselito Altarejos for providing access and clarifying several crucial questions.

-[3] The opening shot of Ang Lihim ni Teresa, Yvonne’s comeback project, is taken directly from her post-interview conversation with her maid, the only instance when a plot moment directly shows up in the fiction that the characters are creating.
+[3] The opening shot of Ang Lihim ni Teresa, Yvonne’s comeback project, is taken directly from her action after her post-interview conversation with her maid, the only instance when a plot moment directly shows up in the fiction that the characters are creating.
 The shot an is an homage to Ishmael Bernal, who occasionally depicted distressed or giddy women by showing them unsteadily climbing up or down staircases, most famously in his first credited work, Pagdating sa Dulo (Near the End, 1971).
+The director’s appearance is a reflexive reference to Celso Ad.
+Castillo’s Totoy Boogie (1980), where the title character watches a TV interview of Castillo discussing the merits of Asedillo (1971), his Fernando Poe Jr. blockbuster.
+Later in the film, Castillo shows up and makes Totoy his kept man, yet another queer turn from the cis-het filmmaker, whose unfulfilled dream project was to star in his own production of Ang Lalakeng Nangarap Maging Nora Aunor (The Man Who Dreamed of Becoming Nora Aunor); in a parallel development, Totoy himself gets involved with a disco dancer who turns out to be the kept woman of a rich lesbian.

 Back to top